 We can extend this framework to account for the observed relationships between functional diversity and variability in seasonal water availability.
 Our sites spanned a gradient of flow seasonality: at one end, rivers exhibited weak but stable patterns of seasonality; at the other, rivers were characterised by high interannual variability and modal, seasonally inconsistent distributions of flow.
 Once again, communities with higher functional diversity tended to be located towards the ‘variable’ end of the spectrum.
-South-eastern Australian plants do exhibit characteristic species-level responses to seasonality, although there is no mass coordination of growth and reproduction phenologies as in the northern hemisphere.
-Flowering times within the Myrtaceae (a dominant family in riparian plant communities of south-eastern Australia) are often staggered where species are sympatric (Beardsell, Obrien & Williams 1993), and, growth and reproduction of riparian plants are commonly associated with the arrival of favourable conditions (Woolfrey & Ladd 2001; Robertson 2001; Siebentritt, Ganf & Walker 2004).
+South-eastern Australian plants do exhibit characteristic species-level responses to seasonality, although there is no general coordination of growth and reproduction phenologies as in the northern hemisphere.
+Flowering times within the Myrtaceae (a dominant family in riparian plant communities of south-eastern Australia) are often staggered where species are sympatric (Beardsell, Obrien & Williams 1993), and growth and reproduction of riparian plants are commonly associated with the arrival of favourable conditions (Woolfrey & Ladd 2001; Robertson 2001; Siebentritt, Ganf & Walker 2004).
 High coefficients of variation in seasonal mean daily flows may therefore act to temporarily provide species with favourable conditions according to their seasonal biology.

 Exceptions to these patterns included the quadratic fit for variability in summer mean daily flows, with high values being associated with a reduction in functional diversity, and mean daily flow for summer, which was positively associated with functional diversity, and broke the trend of associations with seasonal means being either non-significant or negative.
-A meta-analysis of the effect of drought on riparian vegetation showed reduced species richness and a shift towards drought tolerant species following climate-induced increases in the intensity and duration of drought, and that this effect was exacerbated by high temperatures (Garssen et al. 2014).
+A meta-analysis of the effect of drought on riparian vegetation showed reduced species richness and a shift towards drought tolerant species following climate-induced increases in the intensity and duration of drought; this effect was exacerbated by high temperatures (Garssen et al. 2014).
 Higher temperatures in the absence of drought were associated with higher rates of primary production.
-Higher mean daily flows in summer, then, potentially alleviate the water stressed induced by hot weather while stimulating plant growth.
+Higher mean daily flows in summer, then, potentially alleviate the water stress induced by hot weather while stimulating plant growth.
 We did investigate whether sites at subtropical latitudes simply had higher functional diversity than temperate sites, according to well-known latitudinal patterns of species richness (Willig, Kaufman & Stevens 2003), and found no relationship between latitude and FDis.

+It was notable that while FDis is statistically independent of species richness by construction, in this study functional dispersion was significantly associated with total species richness (as opposed to richness of the set of species used in the FDis analysis that were present at > 1% abundance).
+A broad species pool therefore appears to facilitate higher functional dispersion within the dominant flora of a community, even though the richness of the dominant group of species does not necessarily determine functional diversity.
+It is difficult to interpret this finding, however, as adding data for rare species to the analysis would necessarily render the new value of FDis independent of total species richness.